 - Once your line is activated go to the Dommel website and order your connection.
-The order script will check your line to see what's available.
-The script will ask the “do you have a Belgacom line” over and over again when the line isn't activated yet, don't worry, try again later.
+The order script will check your line to see what’s available.
+The script will ask the “do you have a Belgacom line” repeatedly when the line isn’t activated yet, don’t worry, try again later.

 - You’ll get two mails once you complete the registration.
 A confirmation mail with a contract you’ll have to sign and send back.
 The other one with a request of domiciliation (because I asked for it).

-- Next you should get a pro forma invoice you'll have to pay.
-I paid it a soon as possible (the same day).
+- Next you should get a pro forma invoice you’ll have to pay.
 My payment was accepted the next day.

 - Once Dommel receives your payment they’ll activate the connection, configure your ADSL modem with the settings they sent you.